NaturalSelectionLabs/Unidata/docs/guide/links/Crossbell-Link.md

 });
 ```

--   Use Ethereum address as the `identity` and `'Ethereum'` as the `platform` to get links from all profiles belonging to this address.
+-   Use Ethereum address as the `identity` and `'Ethereum'` as the `platform` to get links from all links belonging to this address.
 -   Use Crossbell handle as the `identity` and `'Crossbell'` as the `platform` to get links from a specific profile.
 -   Use `filter.to` to get links to a certain Crossbell identity, useful when checking if a link exists with a certain Crossbell identity.